comptoolsres/comptoolsres.github.io/Week_03.md

    * Push the modified code to github remote repository
    * Merge the branch into the main branch
 1. Be comfortable with loops loops and conditionals.
-1. Have a better understanding of searching for coding help on Google.
-1. Have a better understanding of reading code and application documentation.

 {% include custom/office_hours.html %}